-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a))(c) Equity compensation plans approved by shareholders \$11.88 2,793,552 Equity compensation plans not approved by shareholders N/A - Total 1,507,482 \$11.88 2,793,552
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) Equity compensation plans approved by shareholders 900,3531 \$11.882 2,793,552 3 Equity compensation plans not approved by shareholders 607,129 4 N/A Total 1,507,482 \$11.88 2,793,552

-This amount includes:
+1 This amount includes:

 - 154,215 performance-based restricted stock units based on the maximum number of shares potentially payable under the awards (187.5% of target) that have not been earned as of December 31, 2022.
 The number of shares, if any, to be issued pursuant to such awards will be determined based upon performance over the applicable performance period.
 The performance-based restricted stock units are all granted under the 2000 Key Employee Stock Option Plan; - 46,578 performance-based restricted stock units (119% of target) that were earned as of December 31, 2022.
 The number of shares, if any, to be issued pursuant to such awards will be determined based upon performance over the applicable performance period.
 The performance-based restricted stock units are all granted under the 2000 Key Employee Stock Option Plan; - 15,265 performance-based restricted stock units (125% of target) that were earned as of December 31, 2022.
 The number of shares, if any, to be issued pursuant to such awards will be determined based upon performance over the applicable performance period.
-The performance-based restricted stock units are all granted under the 2000 Key Employee Stock Option Plan: - 643,957 time-based restricted stock units, which were granted under the 2000 Key Employee Stock Option Plan and the 2022 Omnibus Equity Plan; and - 40,338 outstanding stock options, which were granted under the 2000 Key Employee Stock Option Plan.
-The price in column (b) reflects the weighted average price of all outstanding options under the 2000 Key Employee Stock Option Plan that, as of December 31, 2022, - in column (b) because they have no exercise price. - Includes securities available for issuance in connection with awards under the 2022 Omnibus Equity Plan. - The number in column (a) represents the number of shares of our common stock credited to participant accounts in the Deferred Compensation Plan.
+The performance-based restricted stock units are all granted under the 2000 Key Employee Stock Option Plan: - 643,957 time-based restricted stock units, which were granted under the 2000 Key Employee Stock Option Plan and the 2022 Omnibus Equity Plan; and - 40,338 outstanding stock options, which were granted under the 2000 Key Employee Stock Option Plan. - 2 The price in column (b) reflects the weighted average price of all outstanding options under the 2000 Key Employee Stock Option Plan that, as of December 31, 2022, had been granted but not forfeited, expired or exercised.
+Performance-based and time-based restricted stock units are not included in determining the weighted average in column (b) because they have no exercise price. - 3 Includes securities available for issuance in connection with awards under the 2022 Omnibus Equity Plan. - 4 The number in column (a) represents the number of shares of our common stock credited to participant accounts in the Deferred Compensation Plan.
 The table above does not include any shares that may be credited in the future to participant accounts in the Deferred Compensation Plan.
-This amount includes: - •496,659 shares of United common stock that are issuable under the Deferred Compensation Plan at December 31, 2022 as a result of deferrals previously granted under an equity compensation plan approved by shareholders. - •110,470 shares of United common stock that are issuable under the Deferred Compensation Plan at December 31, 2022 as a result of deferrals not previously granted under an equity compensation plan approved by shareholders.
+This amount includes: - 496,659 shares of United common stock that are issuable under the Deferred Compensation Plan at December 31, 2022 as a result of deferrals previously granted under an equity compensation plan approved by shareholders. - 110,470 shares of United common stock that are issuable under the Deferred Compensation Plan at December 31, 2022 as a result of deferrals not previously granted under an equity compensation plan approved by shareholders.